-There is a broad range of beds on offer, from moulded plastic to nice and cosy foam filled through to raised mesh bed.
+There is a broad range of beds on offer, from moulded plastic to nice and cosy foam filled through to raised mesh beds.

 If you travel you may consider a crate.
 If you just have a new dog, it can escape and run away, so keeping it in a crate for the night or when you go away for a short period of time is a good idea.

-Introducing crate is a good even immediately after bringing home a new puppy.
-You can put your dog bed inside, keep the crate door open and let you dog familiarise with it.
+Introducing a crate is good even immediately after bringing home a new puppy.
+You can put your dog bed inside, keep the crate door open and let your dog familiarise yourself with it.

 Important note – don’t send your dog to a crate as a punishment, and don’t keep your dog in a crate for an extended period of time.
 We keep our crate open all day and close it only for nighttime sleep.